sohelx196/SDITech/README.md

-SDITech is the first platform for collages where students , teacher and other can able to help the lost thing around or in campus things..
+SDITech is the first platform for collages where students , teacher and other can able to help the lost thing around or in campus..

 We are Coming soon...